rbisdorff/Digraph3/docSphinx/tutorial.rst

     * **Permutation graph** *g* and its dual *-g* are both *comparability* graphs.
     * **Split graph** when *g* and its dual *-g* are both *triangulated* graphs.

-We may generate, for instance, from 8 intervals randomly chosen in the integer range [0,10] a .
-With seed = 8 (see Line 2 below) we get an interval graph which is both a *triangulated* and a comparability graph and, furthermore, a split graph as follows.
+We may generate, for instance, from 8 intervals randomly chosen in the default integer range [0,10] a :py:class:`RandomInterValIntersectionGraph` class instane *g* (see Line 2 belaow).
+With seed = 101 we get an interval graph which is both a *triangulated* and a comparability graph and, furthermore, a split graph.

->>> from graphs import *
+>>> from graphs import RandomIntervalIntersectionsGraph
 >>> g = RandomIntervalIntersectionsGraph(order=8,seed=100)
 >>> g
 *------- Graph instance description ------*
-Instance class   : RandomLineIntersectionsGraph Instance name    : randLineIntersections
+Instance class   : RandomLineIntersectionsGraph Instance name    : randIntervalIntersections
 Seed             : 101
 Graph Order      : 8
 Graph Size       : 23